 Some notes on measuring your settings

 I put this section in, because as a newcomer I was confused over how to measure some of the settings. e.g. was the jib foot measurement from the foot of the jib to the side of the boom or the centre of it.
 So just for clarity I show the measurements for a Britpop.
 All measurement are from the BG web site.
 Different designs will have there own measurements to achieve perfect sailing balance.
+To emphasise the importance of this, take a lesson from Zvonko Jelacic who won the 2023 Europeans.
+Every morning he would be seen with his boat fully rigged laid horizontally on a table and measuring all his rig settings before he went sailing.

 To get the mast rake accurate I use a a measuring stick.
 There are two measurements, one from the deck to a measured point on the mast.
 A second from the bow (at the back of the bumper to the aforementioned measured point.
 The marks on the rig stick are the same for the Alternative plan.
-See picture below
+See pictures below

 Measuring main/jib foot depth, jib boom angle and leach twist, mast ram, main boom angle